tmnewt/XOM_Valuation/README.md

 6) Select **Browse...** and select the file location you'd like to use (like your desktop).
 7) Select **Ok**.

 Now download the file and move it to this trusted location.
-It should open.

 When you are done and want to remove the trusted file location, repeat steps 1 to 4, then click on the path under user locations and then select **remove**.